rovast/awesome-stars/README.md

 *   [sekmet/mintships-alpha](https://github.com/sekmet/mintships-alpha) - Enable the use of membership/ticket NFTs in physical spaces and allow sharing unlockable content possible and easy for all creators.
 *   [ethereumjs/ethereumjs-monorepo](https://github.com/ethereumjs/ethereumjs-monorepo) - Monorepo for the Ethereum VM TypeScript Implementation
 *   [ethereum/remix-project](https://github.com/ethereum/remix-project) - Remix is a browser-based compiler and IDE that enables users to build Ethereum contracts with Solidity language and to debug transactions.
-*   [trufflesuite/truffle](https://github.com/trufflesuite/truffle) - A tool for developing smart contracts.
-Crafted with the finest cacaos.
+*   [trufflesuite/truffle](https://github.com/trufflesuite/truffle) - :warning: The Truffle Suite is being sunset.
+For information on ongoing support, migration options and FAQs, visit the Consensys blog.
+Thank you for all the support over the years.
 *   [TrueFiEng/useDApp](https://github.com/TrueFiEng/useDApp) - Framework for rapid Dapp development.
 Simple.
 Robust.
 Extendable.
 Testable
 *   [ethers-io/ethers.js](https://github.com/ethers-io/ethers.js) - Complete Ethereum library and wallet implementation in JavaScript.
 *   [web3/web3.js](https://github.com/web3/web3.js) - Ethereum JavaScript API